redbilledpanda/redbilledpanda.github.io/docs/_posts/2023-03-11-Kernel-Debugging-using-workstation.markdown

 cd /usr/obj/usr/src/sys/AIJAZ-DEBUG/
 sudo make gdbinit
 ```
-One can now copy the kernel (called kernel.debug) as the symbol file (called kernel.symbols) over to the client or the development VM, but if one is intending to debug KLD modules as well, preferable to copy the entire directory over to the dev VM.
+One can now copy the kernel (called `kernel.debug`) and the symbol file (called `kernel.symbols`) over to the development VM, but if one is intending to debug KLD modules as well, preferable to copy the entire directory over to the dev VM.
 Also while building the kernel module, remember to pass the debug flag while compiling and installing:

 Thusly,
 ```